 When either a parent or student selects the IRS Data Retrieval option, the FAFSA Central Processing System (CPS) will conduct a data match with the IRS.
 As the federal income tax filer, you will be redirected to a secure IRS website, where you will permit the IRS to transfer income data to the CPS.
 Data that is successfully matched will be marked on the FAFSA with the following notation, “Transferred from the IRS.”
 It’s as simple as that.
 This process avoids reporting errors and processing delays that can otherwise occur when the option is not selected.

 Obtain a Tax Return Transcript from the IRS

 If your FAFSA is selected for verification, and you did not use the IRS Data Retrieval option or you changed the IRS data, you will be required to request a tax return transcript from the IRS and submit it to the Office of Financial Aid.
 There are three ways to request your tax return transcript: by phone, online, or by mail.
-Please make sure you request a Tax Return Transcript.
-Do not request a Tax Account Transcript (unless you have amended your taxes) or Record of Account because they cannot be used for financial aid verification purposes.
-If you need a copy of your W2, you can also request a wage earnings statement.
-Click here for more information on how to obtain a tax return transcript.
+Only if you need a copy of your W2s, request a wage earnings statement too.